top of page

 2021

-Sontag suggests that illness and metaphor have a long and dubious common history, and that making illness symbolic, causes misunderstanding and pain.
+Orphaned From Belonging a live performance film (shot on location at the Luan Gallery), explored Sontag's suggestion that illness and metaphor have a long and dubious common history, and that making illness symbolic, causes misunderstanding and pain.
 "Everyone who is born holds dual citizenship, in the kingdom of the well and in the kingdom of the sick.
 Although we all prefer to use only the good passport, sooner or later each of us is obliged, at least for a spell, to identify ourselves as citizens of that other place"….

 This sound—it belongs to the split bark of an aged tree where fresh sap comes thick and